colinoflynn/phase-modulation-sca/chipwhisperer_patch/README.md

+# ChipWhisperer-Husky JTAG Attack Mode

 This patch adds the option to route a clock out on TCK/TDO.
+It is enabled by writing to one of the registers via the USB command, see notebooks for demos.

+We will see if ChipWhisperer would be interested in having this patch, but as seen it is a simple Verilog patch you can apply locally.

+### Pre-built bitstreams

+There is no need to rebuild this if you want to test.
+We have included bitstreams in the `notebooks_capture\firmwares` folder.
+They are used by the capture notebooks by default.

+### Adjusting CLocks

+This outputs a clock on TCK and TDO which is based on the `CLKGEN` clock (e.g., you'd set with `clkgen_freq`).

-The *ratio* between these clocks can be adjusted by changing the Verilog source & resynthesizing.
+The *ratio* between these different clocks can be adjusted by changing the Verilog source & resynthesizing.

 Note the PLL block VCO needs to be in the range 800-1600MHz.
 When Vivado runs synthesis it will pull the input clock from the constraints, which is set to 200 MHz.
 This means the "multiply" is set to `8`.
 I found in practice this works even if you are running the CLKGEN much slower (down to ~10MHz or so), which means your VCO